mendersoftware/mender-docs/03.Client-installation/06.Use-the-device-side-api/docs.md

     category: tutorial
 ---

-The Device-side API constitutes the only public programmatic interface of the Mender client.
+The Device-side API constitutes the only public programmatic interface of the Mender Client.
-It is a thin layer which receives messages over D-Bus, processes them, transmits them to the Mender client, receives the results from the client, and transmits a response on the D-Bus.
+It is a thin layer which receives messages over D-Bus, processes them, transmits them to the Mender Client, receives the results from the client, and transmits a response on the D-Bus.

 ## Synchronized updates using the Device-side API

 !!
-This feature is removed in Mender client 4.0 and later.
+This feature is removed in Mender Client 4.0 and later.
 For server-side support duration, please refer to our [blog post](https://mender.io/blog/mender-3-6-auto-generation-of-delta-updates#:~:text=Deprecation%3A%20Synchronized%20updates).

-An application running locally on the device can tell the Mender client to wait at specific points in the deployment setting Update Control Maps in the Mender client.
+An application running locally on the device can tell the Mender Client to wait at specific points in the deployment setting Update Control Maps in the Mender Client.

 Common use cases are: